linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 We now turn to invested capital.
 The process is exactly the same as the treatment of a physical asset in PP&E. For each year, we add the intangible investment to gross intangible assets and subtract the amortization to come up with net capitalized intangibles.

 What makes this analysis a challenge is that you need to go back to the company's founding to get a truly accurate assessment of invested capital.
-Without doing so, you can come to the erroneous conclusion that the capitalization of intangibles increases ROIC for a profitable business.[51]
-Fortunately, there is a workaround called the perpetual inventory method.[52]
-This technique uses past intangible investment to estimate the value of the stock of intangible investment.
+Without doing so, you can come to the erroneous conclusion that the capitalization of intangibles increases ROIC for a profitable business.$^{51}$ Fortunately, there is a workaround called the perpetual inventory method.$^{52}$ This technique uses past intangible investment to estimate the value of the stock of intangible investment.

 Exhibit 14 shows how capitalizing intangibles changes invested capital.
 On the left is the traditional invested capital of \$165 billion.
-On the right is the adjusted invested capital of\$ 260 billion after reflecting \$95 billion of net capitalized internally-generated intangibles.
+On the right is the adjusted invested capital of \$260 billion after reflecting \$95 billion of net capitalized internally-generated intangibles.
 Invested capital is 58 percent greater.

 Exhibit 14: Impact of Capitalizing Intangibles on Microsoft's Invested Capital, 2020-2022